 These smart glasses give you an FPV experience while still being able to see your drone.
 They’re also cheaper than the DJI Goggles but we’ll be the first to say, the flight experience can’t be compared.
 The DJI Goggles image quality is miles ahead of the Moverios.

-So if you want to know when the DJI Goggles are available again, or you want to stay up to date on DJI news, subscribe to our newsletter.
+So if you want to stay up to date on DJI news, subscribe to our newsletter.
 We’ll keep you informed.

 Happy flying !